eugen/mlstudy/README.md

 Getting to know each other, discussing the plan, the guidelines for sharing the assignments, etc.

 Going through a small demo/tutorial for Jupyter Notebooks.
-[See demo notebook here](1.
-Intro to Jupyter Notebooks and Scientific Python.ipynb).
+See [demo notebook here](1.
+Intro to Jupyter Notebooks - Python.ipynb).

 ## 2: Linear Regression

 Create simple prediction models from small datasets.
+See [demo notebook here](2.
+Linear Regression - Python.ipynb)

 ### Recommended datasets:
 * [House prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data): Predict the price of a house based on surface, lot size, #bathrooms, #bedrooms, etc.
 * [Titanic survivability](https://www.kaggle.com/c/titanic): Predict the likelyhood of someone surviving the sinking of the Titanic based on their gender, age, passenger class and some other variables.
 * [Video Game sales with ratings](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings): Predict how well a game will sell based on the critic rating, user rating, publisher and genre.

 ## 3: Classification

 Go over binary classification problems and some algorithms for solving them, e.g logistic regression.
+See [demo notebook here](3.
+Binary Classification - Python.ipynb)

 ### Recommended datasets: